edwardspec/fudocgenerator/README.md

 - gather status effects for food and other consumables.
 - automatically gather information of which biomes have which ores (and at which tier).
 - gather daylight level of planets.
+- gather brightness (and/or color) of light sources like Torch and Candle.
 - ImageFinder: support image paths with parameters like "?flipx".
 - Infobox templates: add links to pages with similar names (e.g. page "Lobster (monster)" should automatically link to "Lobster" and "Lobster (decorative)", and vise versa) - this can be implemented by querying Cargo tables by item.wikiPage and monster.wikiPage fields.
 - if some recipe has aggressive and friendly spawntypes of the same monster (e.g. Mega-Fauna), then mark friendly ones as "(friendly)".
 Note: we can't do this in RecipeSide.addSpawnType() via quantityAttributes.subtype, because we don't want to show "(friendly)" subtype for monsters that are always friendly.